uhhuhyeah/diabolical/README.md

 	</script>

 **3. jQuery node**
-You can also grab some other element in the DOM to display.
+You can also grab some other element in the DOM to display in the dialog.

 	<div id="dialog-me">
 		<h2>Behold!</h2>